Characters of Final Fantasy VIII: Ultimecia

-In fact, Squall and the heroes do help Ultimecia start Time Compression, but they do so to confront her in her own time.
-After Squall and his party defeat Sorceress Adel, Adel transfers her power to Rinoa, then Ultimecia possesses Rinoa again, and Ellone uses her power to send their consciousness to the past, at which point Ultimecia starts Time Compression.
+Eventually, Squall and the heroes help Ultimecia start Time Compression to confront her in her own time.
+After Squall and his party defeat Sorceress Adel, Adel transfers her power to Rinoa only for Ultimecia to possess Rinoa again.
+Ellone uses her power to send their consciousness to the past, at which point Ultimecia starts Time Compression.
 At that moment, the heroes are able to travel to Ultimecia's distant future and defeat her.
 After the final battle and during an apparent decompression of time, the defeated Ultimecia transfers her powers to Edea at a point in the past.
 This action essentially triggers the sequence of events that form the game's plot, and creates a causal loop.

 Ultimecia is the villainess representing Final Fantasy VIII in Dissidia: Final Fantasy, Dissidia 012 and Dissidia NT, where she is voiced by Atsuko Tanaka in Japanese and Tasia Valenza in English.

 Minor characters

 Biggs and Wedge

-Biggs and Wedge are members of the Galbadian Army.
-Biggs is a major and Wedge is a lieutenant.
-After the main characters defeat the duo at Dollet, they are demoted in rank to lieutenant and private respectively.
+Biggs and Wedge are members of the Galbadian Army, who are major and lieutenant respectively.
+After the main characters defeat them at Dollet, they are demoted in rank to lieutenant and private respectively.
 The protagonists encounter them again at the D-District Prison.
 A third meeting at the Lunatic Pandora does not result in conflict; instead, they quit the Galbadian army.
-They continue the Final Fantasy tradition of including two minor characters with the names "Biggs" and "Wedge".

 General Fury Caraway

 General Fury Caraway is a member of the Galbadian military who advises the main characters on their mission to assassinate Sorceress Edea.
-When Laguna left Galbadia, Caraway comforted Julia; eventually, they married and had a child, Rinoa.
-Caraway and Rinoa have a problematic relationship; he attempts to prevent her from participating in the assassination attempt.
+When Laguna leaves Galbadia, Caraway comforts Julia; eventually, they marry and have a child, Rinoa.
+Caraway and Rinoa have a problematic relationship, as he attempts to prevent her from participating in the assassination attempt.
 However, he later arranges her freedom from the D-District Prison.